KNMF: Austin City Limits Radio

 On September 5, 2018, KGSR began promoting a major announcement to come at 5:00 pm the following day.
-At the same time, Sinclair closed on its purchase of translator 97.1 K246BD and began simulcasting KGSR on that frequency.
+At the same time, Sinclair closed on its purchase of translator 97.1 K246BD and began simulcasting KGSR.

-At the promised time, after playing "Changes" by David Bowie, the two stations re-launched as Austin City Limits Radio, co-branded with the Austin City Limits television series and music festival under a multi-year licensing agreement.
+After playing "Changes" by David Bowie, the two stations re-launched as Austin City Limits Radio, co-branded with the Austin City Limits television series and music festival under a multi-year licensing agreement.
 The station shifted to an "aesthetic" focus on musicians associated with the television series and festival rather than falling within a strictly defined format, with a broad mix of music that can range from Americana and country music, to alternative and classic rock, as well as contemporary hip-hop music and world music.
 The first song played under the new branding was Willie Nelson's recording of "Whiskey River"—the first song to be performed on Austin City Limits.

 Tom Gimbel, general manager of the Austin City Limits program, stated that the new format reflected the listening habits associated with online music streaming platforms, explaining that "people are not tying themselves to Triple A or hip-hop or rock or country.
 They're all over the map.
 I think we're going to see a lot of people in Austin listening the same way."

 Adult contemporary: Star, Austin, and Lucy

 On March 7, 2019, KGSR began running promos directing Austin City Limits Radio listeners to the 97.1 signal.
 The next day, KGSR flipped to soft AC as Star 93.3, launching with 9,300 songs in a row.
 The station primarily targeted women in the 35–54 age demographic, and carried the syndicated Delilah in evenings.
-The previous Austin City Limits Radio format continues to air on KGSR-HD2 and the 97.1 translator.
+The previous Austin City Limits Radio format continued to air on KGSR-HD2 and the 97.1 translator.

 In June 2019, Emmis announced that it would sell its stake in the Austin joint venture to Sinclair for $39.3 million.
 Sinclair will operate the stations under the licensee Waterloo Media.

-On February 14, 2020, the station segued back to hot AC while maintaining the Star 93.3 branding, but with the new slogan "Nothing But the Hits".
+On February 14, 2020, the station segued back to hot AC while maintaining the Star 93.3 branding, but with the new slogan "Nothing but the Hits".
 On September 18, 2020, KGSR flipped back to contemporary hit radio as 93.3 Austin, with the first song being "WAP" by Cardi B featuring Megan Thee Stallion.
 After recording only a 1.0 share in Nielsen Audio ratings during its first month on-air, the station segued back to hot AC again on November 18, maintaining the existing 93.3 Austin branding and airstaff.